Church president: Use ‘Latter-day Saints’ not ‘Mormon’

 It will be an “extremely difficult change” since the terms are engrained among members, journalists, academics and observers, said Patrick Mason, a professor of religion at Claremont Graduate University in California who is the chair of Mormon Studies at the college.
 He recently published a book titled, “What is Mormonism?”

-Mason said he expects church members will do their best to conform but predicted outsiders will continue to use Mormon and Mormonsim “both out of habit and ease, since the formal name of the church is so long.”
+Mason said he expects church members will do their best to conform.
+But he predicted outsiders will continue to use Mormon and Mormonsim “both out of habit and ease, since the formal name of the church is so long.”

 Mason said Nelson has long insisted on using the full and proper name during his three decades on the Quorum of the Twelve Apostles, a governing body that sits below the church president and helps make church policy.
 Nelson became president when the previous president, Thomas S. Monson, died because he was the longest-tenured member of the panel.